How to get cheap car insurance in Wyoming

 Can I buy temporary car insurance in Wyoming?

 Yes, you can get temporary car insurance coverage in Wyoming.
 However, not all insurance providers offer temporary coverage, and you may end up working with a smaller or less traditional provider than you’re used to.

 Depending on your circumstances, you might not need a temporary policy at all.
 If you’re borrowing a vehicle for a short time, the owner’s insurance might cover you as a driver.
 And if you rent a vehicle, you could opt into the insurance policy from the rental company.

 What happens if I’m driving in Wyoming and I don’t have insurance?

 If you’re caught driving without proper car insurance in Wyoming, you could face some serious consequences — the state is tough on drivers who try to break this law.
 For your first offense, you’re likely looking at a fine of up to $750, and the possibility of six months in jail.
-Your license will likely be suspended until you can prove you have car insurance again, and you’ll probably have to file an SR-22 certificate with the state for three years.
+Your license will likely be suspended until you can prove you have car insurance again.

 What laws do I need to follow when I’m driving in Wyoming?